mxsrdesu/shibidoro/README.md

 A native macOS Pomodoro timer app with a Flask backend for session tracking and statistics.
 Features a beautiful tray icon interface and comprehensive session management.

+> ⚠️ **WARNING**: This project was vibe-coded for fun, lulz, and the pure joy of building something cool in a single session.
+Use at your own risk and expect occasional quirks! 😄

 ## ✨ Features

 ### 🎯 **Native macOS Integration**